CamelliaCai/gitskillsaccident/README.md

 # gitskillsaccident
-Creating a new branch is very quick.
+Creating a new branch is quick & simple.